Itsubeshitonimle/IssyDBI/README.md

 ## 🔭 What I'm Currently Working On

-- **Sales Performance Dashboard:** - Building an interactive Power Bi dashboard to track KPIs, revenue trends and regional performance.
+- ** 📊 Sales Performance Dashboard:** - Building an interactive Power Bi dashboard to track KPIs, revenue trends and regional performance.
-- **Customer Analytics Project:** - Analyzing customer behavior and segmentation using SQL to improve retention strategies.
+- ** 📈 Customer Analytics Project:** - Analyzing customer behavior and segmentation using SQL to improve retention strategies.
 - **Process Automation:** - Automating data cleaning and reporting workflows using python to reduce manual effort and improve efficiency.

 ## 🌱 Currently Learning